-He's a full-grown black male cat with a loud demanding voice and a blue collar with a bell.
+He’s a full-grown black male cat with a loud demanding voice and a blue collar with a bell.
 That was when he first arrived at my pad just a month after I settled in two Novembers ago.
 He looked cared for because of his collar, but he seemed to be a stray, as he soon scattered fleas inside the house.
-That was the reason why I removed his blue collar and replaced with a light green flea-repellent one, which I also placed on my two rescue cats -- Faith and Patience.
+That was the reason I removed his blue collar and replaced it with a light green flea-repellent one, which I also placed on my two rescue cats--Faith and Patience.

 At first, they were just boarders of their new homes, but would hurry home as soon as I arrive, and we’d hang out by the threshold of the front door.
 Pistot on my lap.
 Yosep beside my feet.
 There’s food always outside the door waiting for them.

 One night, as my back was turned, Notmy attacked Yosep, cornered him upstairs and throttled him such that Yoseph sprayed pee and scattered poo.
 Yes, he was battered that bad.
 I screamed at Notmy and shooed him away.
 Still, I allowed him to stay.

 Recently, I noticed that Pistot was no longer dropping by and Patience has found a new home, and would just visit occasionally.
 Yosep would still drop by at night and in the morning.
 But only Faith hangs out inside and stays the night.
 Notmy still walks in and out and stays the night as well.